PDC-support/hpc-intro-retired/_episodes/01-linux.md

 | ls      | list contents |

-> ## Type-along-exercise: What is this bash thing?
+> ## Type-along exercise: What is this bash thing?
 >
 > - What do you get if you type ``pwd`` in the terminal?
 > - If you are not on Tegnér, open a File Explorer.